Luos-io/Documentation/src/pages/high/containers_list/light.md

-# Distance module type
+# Light container type

-The Distance module handles a sensor measuring a distance in mm.
+The Light container handles a sensor measuring a light intensity in lux.

 Its type has access to all common capabilities.